caillouoliveira/CaluOliveira/ReadMe.md

 🤩💻 Always admiring learning new skills.

 🧑‍🎓 Systems Analysis and Development Student 1/5.
-Also, I am currently a student of the One - Oracle Next Education program, a partnership between Oracle and Alura Latam.

 🎯 Focusing on being a better person, achieving my dreams and learning other languages.